-Limestone University will provide the difference between tuition charges and state, federal, and institutional, and outside scholarships and grants for full-time faculty and staff employees, their spouses, and dependent children auditing or enrolling in Limestone University courses at the undergraduate levels.
-The student is responsible for all other fees and charges for room and board, laboratory fees, private lessons, etc., as well as a \$50 academic year processing fee.
-Children who marry will no longer be considered to be dependents, no matter what their income tax status.
+Limestone University will provide the difference between tuition charges and state, federal, institutional, and outside scholarships and grants for full-time faculty and staff employees, their spouses, and dependent children auditing or enrolling in Limestone University courses at the undergraduate levels.
+The student is responsible for all other fees and charges for room and board, laboratory fees, private lessons, etc., and a \$50 academic year processing fee.
+Children who marry will no longer be dependents, regardless of their income tax status.
 A dependent child who marries while enrolled under Limestone's tuition remission program will be allowed to complete the current semester as an employee dependent.
 Undergraduate Tuition Remission is only available to those seeking their first bachelor's degree.
-Employees and their dependents seeking an undergraduate degree will be required to complete the Free Application for Federal Student Aid (FAFSA) before tuition remission will be granted.
+Employees and their dependents seeking an undergraduate degree must complete the Free Application for Federal Student Aid (FAFSA) before tuition remission will be granted.

-Permanent 20-hour-per week employees are eligible to take 15 credit hours per calendar year at Limestone University with the normal processing fee and no tuition charges.
+Permanent 20-hour-per-week employees can take 15 credit hours per calendar year at Limestone University with the normal processing fee and no tuition charges.

 Tuition remission is not automatic.
-Students must complete the Tuition Remission Form at least two weeks prior to the beginning of each semester; you may access the link from the faculty/staff resources tab located on the Halo Portal.
+Students must complete the Tuition Remission Form at least two weeks before the beginning of each semester; you may access the link from the faculty/staff resources tab on the Halo Portal.